 Wild Wonder and Wisdom is a Community Interest Company (C.I.C) that seeks to empower young people through outdoor education.
-Kathy King, the founder of WW&W is an experienced teacher of 16 years and qualified outdoor education facilitator running Forest School sessions since 2007 and has recently qualified as an outdoor instructor meaning that WW&W is able to offer indoor wall climbing, cycling, kayaking and canoeing as part of our outdoor education provision.
+Kathy King, the founder of WW&W is an experienced teacher of 16 years and qualified outdoor education facilitator running Forest School sessions since 2007 and has recently qualified as an outdoor instructor meaning that WW&W is able to offer indoor wall climbing, cycling, kayaking, canoeing, trail running, sea swimming, and SUP as part of our outdoor education provision.
 By the end of 2019 we also hope to be able to offer sea swimming and Stand-up Paddleboarding (SUP) too.

 Kathy King is a Science and Psychology specialist who has worked with a variety of vulnerable groups including the homeless and young people with special educational needs including social, emotional and behavioural problems.
 She is passionate about harnessing the power of being active in nature, and using it as a tool to improve emotional literacy (self-awareness, motivation, self-regulation, empathy and social skills).
 She has undertaken research to prove how participation in a 6-week Forest School programme can increase attendance and reduce exclusion rates from mainstream school.
 Kathy uses the fundamentals of the holistic Forest School approach in all that she does and believes that it has the impact to create positive changes in our behaviour.